syntasso/kratix-docs/docs/_partials/_enhancing-a-promise.md

 resources, as well as a deployment that installs the Postgres Operator in the Worker Cluster.
 That means that when the Promise is successfully applied you will see the `postgres-operator` deployment in the Worker Cluster.
-That's also an indication that the Operator is ready to provision a new instance.
+That's also an indication that the Operator is ready to provision a new Postgres.

 ```console
 kubectl --context $WORKER --namespace default get pods